Companies want to hire cashiers who are good with money and good with people. Your goal is to show that you’re both.

 This is a common issue in service industries, so you should expect a question like this.
 When short-staffed, cashiers can face long lines and frustrated customers.

 When answering this question, it's important to highlight the role of politeness and efficiency.
-However, you should also mention that if even working at your fastest, the lines keep lengthening, you would consult with your manager about calling in other workers or asking other employees to take over another register.
+However, you should also mention that if even working at your fastest, and the lines keep lengthening, you would consult with your manager about calling in other workers or asking other employees to take over another register.

 It may be tempting to answer this question by emphasizing your ability to handle ever-increasing volumes of customers, but even the world’s fastest cashier needs help now and then.
 The hiring manager doesn’t want a candidate who insists that he or she can do everything without help; that’s just not realistic.

 A key part of a cashier's job is handling money, so trustworthiness and integrity are important.
 In your answer, highlight your experience managing money, your past employers' feedback on your honesty, and your accuracy in managing the cash drawer.
 You might also mention your familiarity with certain technologies often used in retail, such as barcode scanners and credit card readers.

 For this question, paint a vivid description of the situation so that the hiring manager understands what happened and what actions you took.
 Also, emphasize the positive outcome for the customer.
 Highlight when you went above and beyond the standard response of a cashier and focused on the customer's needs.